redfang909/bokya/README.md

 - npm run start
 ```

-You can play on this app and try link it to your browser.
+Try link this to your browser, and win lotto today.
 http://localhost:3000/lotto